IWSLT/IWSLT.github.io/_pages/2023/shared-tasks/subtitling.md

 ## Automatic Evaluation

 <!-- Description of metrics used for evaluation, what the official ranking is based on, links to evaluation scripts -->

+The evaluation will be carried out from three perspectives, subtitle quality, translation quality and subtitle compliance, through the following automatic measures:

 * Subtitle quality vs. reference subtitles:
   * SubER, primary metric, used also for ranking ([paper](https://aclanthology.org/2022.iwslt-1.1.pdf), [code](https://github.com/apptek/SubER))